You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 But, before we start, here’s a quick look at the alternatives!

-Below are the three packages made of different kind of materials, that I mentioned above, they are possible options to turn into boats, but in this project we are working with cartons!
+Below are the three packages made of different kinds of materials, that I mentioned above, they are possible options to turn into boats, but in this project, we are working with cartons!

 Here are the sides and inside view of an eggbox, polystyrene and plastic packaging.